Geordie's Magic Elixir Mixir

 By Geordie Everitt

-A daily drinkable spice blend built from ingredients with strong evidence bases, drawn primarily from the work of Dr. Michael Greger (nutritionfacts.org) and peer-reviewed clinical trials.
-Mix the 7-day batch once, then take one level scoop (~10 ml) stirred into water each morning.
+A daily drinkable spice, fiber, and matcha blend built from ingredients with strong evidence bases, drawn primarily from the work of Dr. Michael Greger (nutritionfacts.org) and peer-reviewed clinical trials.
+Mix the 7-day dry batch once; the apple cider vinegar is added fresh to the glass each morning.
+Take one level scoop (~27 ml) of the dry blend stirred into 250 ml of water with 15 ml of ACV — drink it immediately once mixed.

 Instructions

-1. Measure all 7-day amounts into a clean, dry jar with a tight-fitting lid.
+Make the dry batch: Measure all 7-day dry amounts into a clean, dry jar with a tight-fitting lid.

-2. Shake vigorously for 30 seconds to distribute the black pepper and cloves evenly — these are small-volume ingredients and clumping defeats the purpose.
+Shake vigorously for 30 seconds to distribute the black pepper, cayenne, and cloves evenly — these are small-volume ingredients and clumping defeats the purpose.

-3. Label the jar with the date.
-Store in a cool, dark place (spices degrade in light and heat).
+Label the jar with the date.
+Store in a cool, dark place (spices degrade in light and heat; matcha oxidizes quickly, so use the batch within 7 days).

 Why Each Ingredient